 The city of Medellín in Colombia is a place that is full of culture, history, and natural beauty.
 There are so many things to do and see in this city that it can be hard to know where to start!

-At the bottom of this post, I’ve also include some information on where to stay and tips for making the most of your trip to this amazing Latin American destination.
+At the bottom of this post, I’ve also included some information on where to stay and tips for making the most of your trip to this amazing Latin American destination.

 Don’t Miss: Ultimate Accommodation Guide for Where to Stay (best neighborhoods)